YMCA Exeter

-The Low-Intensity part means that we offer short-term interventions (usually around 6-8 sessions) to support children and young people experiencing mild to moderate mental health difficulties, such as low mood, different types of anxiety, OCD, phobias and behavioural difficulties.
-In these pieces of work, we aim to equip and empower young people with the skills and techniques to reach their wellbeing goals that they have set.
+CBT is a talking therapy that looks at the link between thoughts, feelings and behaviours.
+The Low-Intensity part means that we offer short-term interventions (usually up to 12 sessions) to support children and young people experiencing mild to moderate mental health difficulties, such as low mood, different types of anxiety, OCD, phobias and behavioural difficulties.
+In these pieces of work, we aim to equip and empower young people with the skills and techniques to reach the wellbeing goals that they have set.

 The infographic shows the sorts of things you might be experiencing that we can support with.
 We will also create goals that are driven by you and our sessions will be structured to support you in reaching these goals.